-The Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center conducts multiple clinical trials as well as having a large and active group of researchers investigating problems such as autism, Alzheimer’s and stroke.
+The Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center conducts multiple clinical trials as well as having a large and active group of researchers investigating problems such as autism, Alzheimer’s disease, and stroke.

-Under the leadership of Chair Mark Goldberg, M.D., the department launched a new initiative in 2010 to seek effective treatments for brain diseases.
-In conjunction with the re-defined focus on neurotherapeutics, the department is building state-of the-art facilities for drug and device testing, and bringing together current and new faculty for collaborative research on brain disease therapy.
+Under the leadership of Chair Mark Goldberg, M.D., the Department launched a new initiative in 2010 to seek effective treatments for brain diseases.
+In conjunction with the redefined focus on neurotherapeutics, the Department is building state-of the-art facilities for drug and device testing, and bringing together current and new faculty for collaborative research on brain disease therapy.

 The Neurorepair Lab focuses on the investigation of mechanisms of injury and recovery from damage to the central nervous system after stroke and perinatal hypoxia.
-The department also recently established the Neuro-Models Facility, which provides on-campus resources for scientific research into nervous system function and enhances the development and testing of novel therapeutic strategies for the treatment of nervous system disorders.
+The Department also recently established the Neuro-Models Facility, which provides on-campus resources for scientific research into nervous system function and enhances the development and testing of novel therapeutic strategies for the treatment of nervous system disorders.

 Scientists will leverage the historic institutional strengths of UT Southwestern in molecular biology, genetics, and neuroscience as they seek to advance therapies for neurological disorders through scientific discovery.

 Researchers in the Department of Neurology and Neurotherapeutics are conducting investigations in a variety of areas including neuroimmunology, neurodegenerative disorders, ion channels and cellular excitability, and muscle metabolism.